Can You Buy Blue Origin Stock in 2025?

 Furthermore, Amazon is contributing its expertise in logistics to assist with delivery and inventory management plans.

-Amazon is also using Blue Origin rockets to launch the satellites used in its internet-from-space venture, Project Kuiper.
+Amazon is also using Blue Origin rockets to launch the satellites used in its internet-from-space venture, known as Project Kuiper.

-At this point, it's hard to say if Amazon's stock will benefit from any success Blue Origin has, but that may change in the future.
+That said, I don't expect Amazon's business to benefit from any success Blue Origin has, but that may change in the future if the businesses become more intertwined.

 Who owns Blue Origin?

 Blue Origin is entirely owned and primarily funded by Jeff Bezos.
-While the exact amount is not disclosed, it is estimated that Bezos has committed over $7.5 billion.
+While the exact amount is not disclosed, it is estimated that Bezos has committed more than $8 billion.

-Unlike Musk's SpaceX and Branson's Virgin Galactic (which is now a public company), Blue Origin has not sought out venture capital funding, suggesting that its focus and goals may differ.
+Unlike Musk's SpaceX and Branson's Virgin Galactic (which is now a public company), Blue Origin has not raised any money through venture capital, suggesting that its focus and goals may differ.

 In addition to Bezos, employees likely also own some portion of the company via stock options, though the exact amount has not been publicly disclosed.